vlang/v/README.md

 ### C compiler

 You'll need Clang or GCC or Visual Studio.
-If you are doing development, you most likely already have it installed.
+If you are doing development, you most likely already have one of those installed.

 On macOS run `xcode-select --install` if you don't have XCode or XCode tools.

+On Debian/Ubuntu run `sudo apt install build-essential`.

 On Windows follow these instructions: [github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)